charlesfoster/covid-illumina-snakemake/README.md

 CIS <directory_with_reads>
 ```

 where <directory_with_reads> should be replaced with the full path to a directory with sequencing reads taken off an Illumina machine.
+Note that there are many additional options/settings to take advantage of (See below).

 The program assumes that reads are named exactly as they are after coming off a MiSeq/iSeq, i.e. `*_L001_R1_001.fastq.gz`.
 This unique suffix allows the correct sample names and corresponding forward and reverse reads files to be identified.
 However, if you have renamed your reads files, you need to provide a suffix via `--suffix` that allows the correct samples to be identified.